COLUMBUS, Ga.( WRBL) – A Columbus man suspected in the killing of two brothers waived his appearance in recorders court Friday morning.

 Jacob Martel, 25, is charged with killing Eric Giddens, 21, Quindarrius Giddens, 22.

-During court testimony, Sergeant Thomas Hill said Martel claimed he was meeting the two victims to sell them a gun.
+During court testimony, Sergeant Thomas Hill said Martel claimed he was meeting the two victims at the Motel 6 on Veterans Parkway to sell them a gun.
 Martel told police the victims were trying to rob him.
 However, Sergeant Hill said surveillance footage proves that wasn’t the case.

 Police say motel room 524 was leased to Martel’s cousin Richard Williams and Martel was listed as his guest.
 After checking into the room, Williams left to grab food and pick up Martel’s wife who was being released from Muscogee County Jail.